curiocunngios/CTF/journal1.md

 2. make notes, mark down stuff while doing it
 3. refine the notes and add flashcards syntax
 4. review previous flashcards

+5/1/2025:
+- I am now shaking my legs and getting reminded of restless leg syndrome and magnesium solve (haven't buy yet)
+- I am thinking whether sleep was the main root cause, like averaging 6 hours of sleep for years and waking up in the middle of the night for years
+- suspecting myself to have adhd because I always feel stress simply sitting and being static
+- overall feeling to the meds: no change at all lol
+- I am starting to feel a bit demotivated (after finishing all track A homework)
+- I am starting to feel more stressful lately and have a feeling that my "addictions" are becoming back
+- maybe stressful because of the difficulty level up in CTF, I am not sure